-When setting up scripts, it is recommended not to use RTSP with very short prompts or dynamic prompts, because of poor performance.
+When setting up scripts, we recommend not to using RTSP with very short prompts or dynamic prompts because of poor performance.

 Sample Tcl IVR Script

 The following example shows how to use the Tcl IVR API Version 2.0 commands.
 We recommend that you start with the header information.
 This includes the name of the script, the date that the script was created and by whom, and some general information about what the script does.